Home » Breakfast and brunch recipes » Pumpkin scone recipe with cinnamon maple glaze

 This pumpkin scone recipe is filled with warm spices like cinnamon, nutmeg and ginger (the classic pumpkin spice flavors) and the addition of pumpkin makes them tender and ensures they aren’t dry.

-Drizzled with a simple glaze made from just a few ingredients, this scone recipe is one you’ll come back to again and again.
+Drizzled with a simple glaze made from just a few ingredients, this scone is honestly one of my favorite pumpkin recipes on the blog.

 Ingredients